THE BAPTIST CATECHISM

 Q. 59.
 Which is the third commandment?

-A. The third commandment is, “Thou shalt not take the name of the Lord thy God in vain: for the Lord will not hold him guiltless that taketh his name in vain.”
+A. The third commandment is, “You shall not take the name of the Lord your God in vain, for the Lord will not hold him guiltless who takes his name in vain.”
 (Exodus 20:7)

 Q. 60.
 What is required in the third commandment?